happyman09/WindowDrip/README.md

 Auto accent mode must be ON in Settings → Personalization → Colors.

 Background effects are optional; some profiles may ignore pure black background.

+## Notes
+- Gave up (Phase 3) as it's either not possible on Windows or not in my skill range...